NXP Matter™ Development Platforms Simplify and Accelerate Use of New Matter Standard

 - Delivering complete enablement of the new Matter standard through NXP's portfolio of processing, security and connectivity solutions

-/EIN News/ -- EINDHOVEN, The Netherlands, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- NXP Semiconductors (NASDAQ: NXPI) today announced new Matter™-enabled development platforms to simplify and accelerate the creation of Matter devices for smart homes and buildings.
-These new Matter development platforms enable designers to easily leverage the breadth of NXP’s portfolio across processing, connectivity and security solutions to create a wide variety of IoT devices ranging from battery-operated devices like sensors and actuators to complex gateways with Thread Border Router and Matter Controller capabilities.
+EINDHOVEN, The Netherlands, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- NXP Semiconductors NXPI today announced new Matter™-enabled development platforms to simplify and accelerate the creation of Matter devices for smart homes and buildings.
+These new Matter development platforms enable designers to easily leverage the breadth of NXP's portfolio across processing, connectivity and security solutions to create a wide variety of IoT devices ranging from battery-operated devices like sensors and actuators to complex gateways with Thread Border Router and Matter Controller capabilities.

 With the recently announced Matter certification program and ratified standard, the smart home is on the cusp of a rapid expansion.
 The new Matter standard, designed within the Connectivity Standards Alliance (CSA) by a consortium of industry leaders, including NXP, brings with it a new era of interoperability across the IoT, reducing limitations on how devices communicate.
 This will give smart home and building end users the flexibility to select a mix of smart devices from different vendors and control them from multiple platforms or ecosystems, without concerns about compatibility.